 Jordan's first novel, Liminal, was published by House of Anansi Press in January 2018.
 In her review of the novel, Martha Schabas of The Globe and Mail said "Liminal captures something illuminating and undefinable about the present moment; it speaks in the code and cadences of the late 2010s and paints an incisive portrait of the demographic we call millennial", and compared it to the work of authors Ben Lerner, Rachel Cusk and Karl Ove Knausgaard.

 Jordan wrote the text for Xenos, dancer-choreographer Akram Khan's final solo.
-It premiered at the Onassis Cultural Centre in Athens, Greece in February 2018 and is currently touring internationally.
-Here is a recent Guardian article about the making of the show.
+It premiered at the Onassis Cultural Centre in Athens, Greece in February 2018 and is currently touring internationally to venues including the Lincoln Centre (NYC), Sadler's Wells (London), and the Edinburg Festival.
+Here is a review from The Guardian.

 Jordan's play, Declarations, premiered at Canadian Stage in January 2018.
 The script for Declarations was published by Coach House Press.
 In her review of the show, Karen Fricker of The Toronto Star called it "a devestating but joyous statement about life and grief."